LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/conversationbuildertutorial.md

 ### Step 5: Escalation

 Because this is a routing bot, its main purpose is to route to a particular skill based on the user’s intent.
+When a bot routes to a human agent, this is called an *escalation*.

-For the purposes of this tutorial we will NOT be connecting to LiveEngage.
+*Note: For the purposes of this tutorial we will NOT be connecting to LiveEngage.*

-#### Edit transfer messages:
+#### Edit transfer messages

 ![](img/conversationimages/image_38.png)

-Select one of the options dialogs (eg: Billing), select the text interaction with the variable transferMessage being shown.
-Navigate to view the PreProcess code using the settings panel.
+1. Select one of the options dialogs (eg: Billing), select the text interaction with the variable transferMessage being shown.

+2. Navigate to view the PreProcess code using the settings panel.
 This is where you will edit the **transfer message** for that intent; this is the message that will be sent to the user before being transferred to an agent.

-* Currently the transfer message says "Thank you!
+3. Currently the transfer message says "Thank you!
 I'll transfer you to an agent who can help with your billing issue.
 One moment, please."
 Edit this message to reflect your brand’s tone and personality.
 Hit Save and test in the previewer.

-* Edit the transfer messages in each of the other Option dialogs as well.
+4. Edit the transfer messages in each of the other Option dialogs as well.

-You can also see the Escalation interaction in each of these dialogs.
+5. You can also see the Escalation interaction in each of these dialogs.
 This will perform the API call that handles the transfer to a LiveEngage agent (once your automation is connected to a LiveEngage account).